-Free tax online tax preparation services like Credit Karma Tax® can walk you through the tax return process, helping you identify which deductions you may be eligible for by asking questions about your life and financial situation.
-Since the service is always free, you won’t have any tax preparation fees eating into your refund.
+Free tax online tax preparation services can walk you through the tax return process, helping you identify which deductions you may be eligible for by asking questions about your life and financial situation.

 Even if you miss some opportunities to maximize your tax refund for the 2018 tax year, you can always plan ahead for next year.
 Redall recommends you avoid making taxes a “last-minute conversation.”